HearthstoneChat/Application/README.md

 **Troubleshooting**

 "The game started but my opponent didn't enter chat."
-* This just means your opponent is not running the application.
+* This just means your opponent isn't running the application.

 "My chat window is blank, even when I'm playing games."